• Dec 15, 2025

 What is Source of Wealth?

-Source of Wealth (SOW) are documents that provide companies with a more broad understanding of the customer’s assets and the financial activities which led to acquiring them.
-Examples of SOW may include:
+Source of Wealth (SOW) is a document that provides companies with a broader understanding of the customer’s assets and the financial activities that led to their acquisition.
+An SOW investigation will look at how a customer’s wealth was accumulated over time.

 • Inheritance of a family fortune